Aids and adaptations

 However, despite policy being in place to ensure good provision of home aids and adaptations, with the system increasingly under pressure, people with arthritis are living without them.
 We want to ensure people with musculoskeletal conditions are able to access what they need.

-Room to Manoeuvre (PDF 812KB) is a report looking at how aids and adaptations support people with arthritis to lead more independent lives and gives our recommendations for improving the current system.
+Room to Manoeuvre report (PDF 1.1 MB) is looking at how aids and adaptations support people with arthritis to lead more independent lives and gives our recommendations for improving the current system.

 You can take action now by sharing our report with your MP, it should only take a couple of minutes but could make a big difference.